 WYOMISSING-READING-BERKS COUNTY DIVORCE ATTORNEY

-“No fault” grounds can be established by (1) the parties' consenting to the entry of a decree at least ninety (90) days after the Complaint in Divorce was filed; (2) the parties' having lived separate and apart for at least two (2) years and the marriage being irretrievably broken; or (3) a spouse's confinement in a mental institution for at least 18 months, and likely continued confinement for an additional 18 months following the commencement of the divorce action.
+“No fault” grounds can be established by (1) the parties’ consenting to the entry of a decree of ninety (90) or more days after the complaint in divorce was filed; (2) the parties have lived separate and apart for at least two (2) years and the marriage is irretrievably broken; or (3) a spouse’s confinement in a mental institution for at least eighteen months, and likely continued confinement for an additional eighteen (18) months following the commencement of the divorce action.
 Where the parties can agree that the marriage is over, emotional and financial resources can be spent on resolving economic claims.